 We really do tell women to have it all

 Mamie Pack was feeling the pressure.
 Her Navy husband was going to deploy soon, leaving her to manage a household of two boys, with another on the way, and work full time as a teacher, keep up their off-base home, and all the rest, for long stretches entirely on her own.
-When their third son came and they changed duty stations, something had to give.
+When their third son came and they changed duty stations, Mamie and her husband knew it was time to pivot.

 Mamie stepped away from her beloved teaching career.